99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/01541488-4980-4905-8c41-e73febf490a8">

 Optimistic Locking:
-"conditional writes" ensure the item hasnt changed before you update/delete it, each item has an atrribute that acts as a version number.
+"conditional writes" ensure the item hasn't changed before you update/delete it, each item has an attribute that acts as a version number.

 DynamoDB DAX: Fully managed highly aval. seamless i-memory cache for DynamoDB, fully secure, microseconds cached reads and queries.
 Doesnt require application logic modification because compatible with existing DynamoDB APIs.
 Solves the "hot key" problem so too many reads.

-DynamoDB Streams: ordered stream of item level modifications (CRUD), streams can be sent to kinesis, Lamba. use cases: react to changes in real time ex: send welcome email to users, analytics, insert in derivate tables
+DynamoDB Streams: ordered stream of item level modifications (CRUD), streams can be sent to kinesis, Lamba. use cases: react to changes in real-time ex: send welcome email to users, analytics, insert in derivate tables
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/1f266a95-fd6f-474a-ab9a-2ca2036e5ea4">
-With lambda for table -> DynamoDB Stream -> AWS Lambda event mapping source polls form it
+With lambda for table -> DynamoDB Stream -> AWS Lambda event mapping source polls from it

 DynamoDB TTL: time to live delete item after an expiry timestamp.
 Ex to delete session data.
 It takes up to 48hrs after the TTL for it to get deleted.

-DynamoDB Transactions: all or nothing operations.
+DynamoDB Transactions: all-or-nothing operations.
-In read mode it can be consistance/strong consist./"transactional" in write mode it can be standart/"transactional" consumes 2x WCUS and RCU
+In read mode it can be consistent/strong consistent/"transactional" in write mode it can be standard/"transactional" consumes 2x WCUS and RCU
 TransactGetItem one or more GetItem operations TranctWriteItem ore or more PutItem, UpdateItem, DeleteItem
 ex: multiplayer games, financial
-ex: 3 transacitonal writes per second with 5KB = 3 * 5 * 2 = 30WCU
+ex: 3 transactional writes per second with 5KB = 3 * 5 * 2 = 30WCU
 ex: 5 transaction reads per second with 5KB = 5 * (8/4)(5 got rounded to 8) * 2 = 20RCU

 DynamoDB Session State cache:
-DynamoDB can store sessions is serverless, also ElastiCache can but its in memory.
+DynamoDB can store sessions is serverless, also ElastiCache can but it's in memory.
-At exam if "Session state STORE in meory" = elastiCache, it it talks about automatic scaling = DynamoDB.
-Also EFS can do the exact same thing but its a file system not DB, EBS and Instance Store cant be used for shared caching, only local.
-S3 could be but it has high latency not ment for that small objects
+At exam if "Session state STORE in memory" = elastiCache, it it talks about automatic scaling = DynamoDB.
+Also EFS can do the exact same thing but it's a file system not DB, EBS and Instance Store can't be used for shared caching, only local.
+S3 could be but it has high latency not meant for that small objects

 Write sharding:
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/ba8c96fd-4345-459a-92a9-29b125f3344f">